SAG-Moshe/SW-Test/README.md

 ## You are given a server side repository that contains the following
  * A basic NodeJS with express server
  * Two endpoints: 'getAllProducts', and 'addNewProduct'
- * A directory called 'data' that includes to JSON files.
+ * A directory called 'data' that includes two JSON files.
 These files emulate the database

+# You should do:

 	## Server side
 	  * Implement both endpoints

 	## Client side
-  * Add a client side that shows the products and that enables to add products
+	  * Create a UI that shows the products
+	  * Create a UI for adding products
 	  * Use any frameworks, libraries you feel comfortable with

 	## Emphasis
 	* This exercise has no time limit.
 	* Make sure your code is clean and is easy to understand.

 # Submit your answer by making a pull request